 2. What is the cost for the workshops?

-The cost is $275 per person.
-An additional $225 is required for participants who would like to build their own raspberry pi sensorgnome (funcube dongles not included) that they can take with them after the workshop.
+The cost is $300 per person.
+An additional $TBD is required for participants who would like to build their own raspberry pi sensorgnome (funcube dongles not included) that they can take with them after the workshop.

 3. What does the cost of the workshop include?

-The cost includes: 2 days of instruction on the assemblage and use of Motus technology.
-Lodging on site at Powdermill.
-Meals include: dinner Friday and Saturday lunch and dinner.
+The cost includes: 2 days of instruction on the assemblage and use of Motus technology, lodging on site at Powdermill, and the following meals: dinner on Friday, lunch and dinner on Saturday.
 Powdermill cabins will be stocked with limited breakfast food (granola bars, fruit, and coffee) before the workshop begins.
-Other breakfast food will have to be supplied by the workshopper.
+If participants want additional breakfast foods, they will need to supply their own.

 4. Where will I be staying?